dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ### Recruiters

 You may opt to find a recruiter.
 I have not had much luck in this space, but worth giving it a go.
-I have not done much research in this space but perhaps if I get more desperate, I'll add some suggestions here.
+I have not done much research on it yet, but perhaps if I get more desperate, I'll add some suggestions here.

 ### Practice and Demonstrate